Studio Ghibli Museum

 Straberry shortcake with berries of all sizes

-#travel #japan #mitaka #tokyo #holiday
+#Travel #japan #mitaka #tokyo #holiday